-If you have a problem enrolling in a class and have met all prerequisites for the course, please come in to fill out a prerequisite clearance form or the fillable document found under "Office Forms" found here:
+If you have a problem enrolling in a class and have met all prerequisites for the course, please fill out a prerequisite clearance form found under "Office Forms" here: www.undergrad.socsci.uci.edu/policies/index.php

-Shttp://www.undergrad.socsci.uci.edu/policies/index.php

-Students, especially transfer students, need to come in to fill out prerequisite clearance forms if prerequisites (lower division writing, psychology, economics, etc.) were taken at another school or other institution (ex.
-AP scores) for each quarter they have a class that requires those courses as prerequisites.
-Please come before your enrollment window opens to avoid any complications with enrollment.
+Students, especially transfer students, need to come in to fill out prerequisite clearance forms if prerequisites (lower division writing, psychology, economics, etc.) were taken at another school or other institution.
+In addition, WebReg doesn't always recognize AP scores or IB exam results.
+This clearance must be done for each course that may require those courses as prerequisites.
+Please fill out the request before your enrollment window opens to avoid any complications with enrollment.

-Student Resources 🖶
+Student Resources